arjunsk/E88_Wifi_cam_drone_control/README.md

 ## [Learning] How to sniff the commands
 - WiFi sniffing can be done via Wireshark on android phone.
 (Well, this one I tried and failed)
 - Log streaming via Android Studio (well, it works only if the developer writes log statements to print the UDP commands or something)
-- RF sniffing can be done via [these](https://tobiabocchi.me/posts/rf-hacking-101/) (this is another way to confirm what RC is sending to RF MCU)
+- RF sniffing can be done via [these](https://tobiabocchi.me/posts/rf-hacking-101/) (this is another way to confirm what RC is sending to RF MCU).
+Drone RF is 2.5GHz.
+If it was small, we could may be use Flipper Zero to mess around.
 - Signal sniffing can be done via a Logic Analyzer. (will be used when I am going to switch from the existing WiFi module to the ESP32 CAM module, to validate what the previous WiFi chip used to send to the RF MCU.)
 - Or decompile the app itself to get the UDP commands (I did that for controling drone from my laptop)